- Page Count: 448

 The story gets really cool when the Goblin King shows up, takes Liesl’s sister, and alters reality so nobody remembers the sister exists.
 Liesl’s grandmother is also super

-creepy awesome with her cryptic warnings.
-The Goblin King tells Liesl she has to play his game and bring her sister back to her world by the next full moon.
+creepyawesome with her cryptic warnings.
+Basically, the Goblin King tells Liesl she has to play his game and bring her sister back to her world by the next full moon.
 Lots of weird, cool stuff in the goblin world follows and it’s clear that if a mortal stays there they basically die and can never return to their own world.
-“The longer you stay the sooner you leave.”

 And it’s basically impossible to not picture David Bowie.

 So I absolutely LOVED the first half so, so much.
 It’s absolutely gorgeous.
-But the book had a big shift around the middle where it started to feel like a slightly different story with the writing (which in itself isn’t a bad thing) and I started to not be quite as into it as I wanted to be.
-Something just didn’t totally click with me (maybe I wasn’t in the mood for the angsty romance).
+But the book had a shift around the middle and something just didn’t totally click with me in the last half.
+Maybe I personally wasn’t as into the angsty romance, I don’t know.
 But I did enjoy the story overall and totally recommend it!

 I really loved how there was a red cloak and the Goblin King even called himself the wolf.
 And I can’t wait to see what else S. Jae-Jones writes because her ability to create a magical, gorgeously detailed scene is amazing: “A faint mist wrapped the trees along the path into town, writhing their spindly braces into spectral limbs.”